top of page

 Access All Areas Film Studio

-Role: Writer
+Writer

-I Creative Director I Executive Producer
+Executive Producer

 Digital Documentary Short Series

-I Art Direction
+Art Direction

-I Cinematography
+Cinematography

 Overview

-My work, Project Valkyrie: One Small Step for Man, One Giant Leap for...The Journey to Mars, was selected as the exhibition's cinematic opening piece.
-A 7 m short on Valkyrie, a bipedal humanoid built by NASA to be a companion robot to humans in humanity's next great space frontier: The Journey to Mars.
-The film acted as a sensory and conceptual gateway to the exhibition experience.
+Our work, Project Valkyrie: One Small Step for Man, One Gian Leap for...The Journey to Mars. featured as the exhibition's cinematic opener.
+A 7 m short on the most advanced humanoid robot in the world, Valkyrie, built by NASA to be a companion robot to humans in NASA's highest level mission: The Journey to Mars.

 Results:

---Audience Reach: Over 2.1 million exhibition visitors
+Audience Reach: Over 2.1 million exhibition visitors

---Press Coverage: Featured in The Herald, The Scotsman, The Courier, and The Sunday Post, highlighting the exhibition's blend of historical artifacts and futuristic technology
+Press Coverage: Featured in The Herald, The Scotsman, The Courier, and The Sunday Post, highlighting the exhibition's blend of historical artifacts and futuristic technology

-Covered by BBC Radio Scotland and STV News, emphasizing the exhibition's significance in contemporary discussions on robotics and AI
+Broadcast Segments: Covered by BBC Radio Scotland and STV News, emphasizing the exhibition's significance in contemporary discussions on robotics and AI

-Film retained in National Museums Scotland’s learning and engagement archive for future education and outreach initiatives.
+Institutional Legacy: Film retained in National Museums Scotland’s learning and engagement archive for future education and outreach initiatives.

 Client: